kdeldycke/awesome-engineering-team-management/readme.md

 - [The 48 Laws of Power](https://www.amazon.com/dp/0140280197?&linkCode=ll1&tag=kevideld-20&linkId=bf129d7f7a3495a445cf2bf667d3d3c6&language=en_US&ref_=as_li_ss_tl) - By Robert Greene.
 Can teach you how to cover your ass and be effective in a highly political org.

+- [7 Rules of Power](https://www.amazon.com/Rules-Power-Surprising-but-True-Advice-Advance/dp/1637741227?_encoding=UTF8&qid=&sr=&linkCode=ll1&tag=kevideld-20&linkId=1a2a7107ccffa7b19e03cdb88e616daf&language=en_US&ref_=as_li_ss_tl) - By Jeffery Pfeffer.
+Tells you [how to play office politics if success in the workplace is the only thing you care about](https://news.ycombinator.com/item?id=39084979).

 - [Selectorate theory](https://en.wikipedia.org/wiki/Selectorate_theory) - “In selectorate theory, three groups of people affect leaders.
 These groups are the nominal selectorate, the real selectorate, and the winning coalition. (…) To remain in power, leaders must maintain their winning coalition.”

 - [Circulation of elite](https://en.wikipedia.org/wiki/Circulation_of_elite) - “Changes of regime, revolutions, and so on occur not when rulers are overthrown from below, but when one elite replaces another.”

 - [The Rules for Rulers](https://www.youtube.com/watch?v=rStL7niR7gs) - “Smart key supporters will always watch the balance of power, ready to change allegiance if the ruler look to be the loser in a shifting web of alliances. (…) Buy all the loyalty you can, because loyalty, in dictatorial organizations of all kinds, is everything.”

-- “Playing the game well is now front and center” ([source](https://news.ycombinator.com/item?id=21925738)), or why the [Key practices for achieving large professional goals](https://nodramadevops.com/2019/12/key-practices-for-achieving-large-professional-goals/) is missing the parts about office politics.
+- “Playing the game well is now front and center” ([source](https://news.ycombinator.com/item?id=21925738)), or why the [key practices for achieving large professional goals](https://nodramadevops.com/2019/12/key-practices-for-achieving-large-professional-goals/) is missing the parts about office politics.

 - [“Company I've worked for had manager who tried to ship features over the weekend with a ragtag team of developers who don't understand why that's a bad idea.”](https://news.ycombinator.com/item?id=22285123) - Tactics of hustling managers, and how the company reacting to that kind of manager makes or break a good place to work.